7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 Once you’ve chosen a date, it’s time to invite your guests.

-So that you don’t forget to send them out, buy them around the same time you send out the invites.
+Bonus tip: Don’t forget the thank you cards!
+To make life easier, buy them around the same time you send out the invites.
 You can even choose ones that match the invitations.

 Learning about finances is a big part of growing up.

-Involving your teen in creating the party budget is a great way to put the fun in this fundamental lesson.
+Involving your teen in conversations surrounding the party budget is a great way to teach this fundamental lesson.

-By letting your teen advocate for their party vision, you’ll help them understand their priorities and make them feel confident making adult decisions.
+By letting your teen advocate for their party vision and make it fit into the budget, you’ll help them understand their priorities and build their confidence.

-Once you’ve taken care of the serious matter of budgeting, the fun can really begin.
+Once you’ve taken care of budgeting, the fun can really begin.

 - Photo booth with props

-Your child has a lifetime of milestones ahead of them.
-But they only have one 13th birthday, one sweet 16, one high school graduation.
+Your child has a lifetime of milestones ahead of them, but they only have one 13th birthday, one Sweet 16, and one high school graduation.

 Make it an event to remember by celebrating all weekend long.